 The benefit provisions stated in the previous paragraphs of this section are current provisions and apply to active plan participants.
-Vested, terminated employees who are entitled to benefits but are not receiving them yet are bound by the provisions in effect at the time they last terminated their public service.

 The PERA issues a publicly available financial report that includes financial statements and required supplementary information for the GERF.
-That report may be obtained on the PERA website at www.mnpera.org by writing to the PERA at 60 Empire Drive, Suite 200, St. Paul, Minnesota 55103-2088; or by calling (651) 296-7460 or (800) 652-9026.
+That report may be obtained on the PERA website at www.mnpera.org; by writing to the PERA at 60 Empire Drive, Suite 200, St. Paul, Minnesota 55103-2088; or by calling (651) 296-7460 or (800) 652-9026.

 Minnesota Statutes, Chapter 353 sets the rates for employer and employee contributions.
 These statutes are established and amended by the State Legislature.
 The District makes annual contributions to the pension plans equal to the amount required by state statutes.
-The GERF Basic Plan members and Coordinated Plan members were required to contribute 9.1 percent and 6.25 percent, respectively, of their annual covered salary in fiscal 2013.
-In fiscal 2013, the District was required to contribute the following percentages of annual covered payroll: 11.78 percent for Basic Plan members and 7.25 percent for Coordinated Plan members.
+The GERF Basic Plan members and Coordinated Plan members were required to contribute 9.1 percent and 6.25 percent, respectively, of their annual covered salary in fiscal 2014.
+In fiscal 2014, the District was required to contribute the following percentages of annual covered payroll: 11.78 percent for Basic Plan members and 7.25 percent for Coordinated Plan members.

-The District's contributions to the GERF for the years ended June 30, 2013, 2012, and 2011 were \$574,508, \$573,122, and \$545,919, respectively, equal to the contractually required contributions for each year as set by state statutes.
+The District's contributions to the GERF for the years ended June 30, 2014, 2013, and 2012 were \$583,283, \$574,508, and \$573,122, respectively, equal to the contractually required contributions for each year as set by state statutes.